 In this tutorial, we will show how to use GSAS-II in conjunction with RMCProfile (“RMCProfile: Reverse Monte Carlo for polycrystalline materials”, M.G.
 Tucker, D.A.
 Keen, M.T.
 Dove, A.L.
 Goodwin and Q. Hui, (2007) Jour.
 Phys.: Cond.
 Matter, 19, 335218. doi: https://doi.org/10.1088/0953-8984/19/33/335218) to do a combined fit with neutron and x-ray powder diffraction data and pair distribution functions (PDF) created from them with a “big box” disordered model.

-Before getting started you must obtain the most recent Version 6 of the RMCProfile executable (at this writing this is RMCProfile V6.7.9 although V6.7.6 will also work, but not any earlier version).
+Before getting started you must obtain the most recent Version 6 of the RMCProfile executable (at this writing this is RMCProfile V6.7.6 Beta Serial).
 Obtain this from www.rmcprofile.org by following the prompts from Downloads.
 This version is available for Windows, Mac OSX and Linux.
 The download will be a zip file; save it somewhere convenient.
-Pull from it only the RMCProfile_package/exe/rmcprofile.exe and the two files in RMCProfile_package/exe/cuda_lib (if present) and place them in the GSASII main directory or in a new subdirectory (e.g. GSASII/RMCProfile); no other files are needed although you may wish to also retrieve the contents of the tutorial subdirectory.
+Pull from it only the RMCProfile_package/exe/rmcprofile.exe and place it in the GSASII main directory or in a new subdirectory (e.g. GSASII/RMCProfile); no other files are needed although you may wish to also retrieve the contents of the tutorial subdirectory.
 It contains rmcprofilemanual.pdf and rmcprofile_tutorial.pdf which may be of interest since the GSAS-II/RMCProfile tutorials are based on the latter.

 The process for using RMCProfile begins with a normal Rietveld refinement of the average structure.
 For the kind of disordered materials of interest here, this may give bond lengths that are frequently too short for the atoms involved and sometimes extreme apparent thermal motion for some of the atoms.
 These effects arise because the average structure places these atoms too close to one another; a more localized view would show coordinated atom displacements or reorientation of groups of atoms to avoid the close contacts.
 RMCProfile is then used to characterize these local displacements by fitting to the diffraction data and its Fourier transform as a PDF.